 Eva took a deep breath and held it, just in case, before she stepped into the house.
 Bitter cold dropped on her.
-Shivering, she staggered forward three paces and was out.
+Shivering, she staggered forward three paces and was out back into the mortal world.
 A full moon cast the clearing into silver light.

 The casket writhed in her arms.
 She had time to think of the tale of “Thomas the Rhymer,” before it twisted to become a man with the hind quarters of a cat.
 He strained against her.
 Eva wrapped her arms around him as the clawed feet kicked, tearing through her jeans.
 Eva held tight and he changed again, to a yellow canary that stabbed her hands with its tiny sharp beak.
 Gritting her teeth, she braced herself for the next change.

 Giancarlo twisted, beating leathery wings against her head and arms.
 Each wing buffeted her, driving the air out of her lungs.
 One more.
 She only had to hold him through one more.

 He transformed, spines growing from every surface.
 A thousand pins pricked through Eva’s clothes, driving into her front.
 She choked on a cry.
 He struggled in her grasp, the spines digging deeper into her skin.
 Eva closed her eyes and hugged Giancarlo to her.

 She held a man, slick with sweat.
 “Giancarlo?”

 He groaned, an inhuman noise.
 Tabby stripes streaked his hair.

 “Are you all right?”
 Aching from pinpricks and bruises, Eva slowly straightened.